 If the Plan denies your application, a written explanation will be sent to you.
-If you believe that the Plan should have approved your application, you can request a review by the Trustees.
+If you believe that the Plan should have approved your application, you can request a review by a subcommittee.
 You must make your request in writing and you must send it within 90 days of the date your application was denied.
 You may include any documents or information that supports your position when making your request.
-UIWPP 04/2019